French–Habsburg rivalry: Thirty Years' War

 Even though the realm of Charles V was divided between the German and the Spanish branches of his dynasty in 1556, most of the territories of the Burgundian Inheritance, including the Netherlands, stayed with the Spanish crown, whereas the German regions remained with the Austrian branch of the dynasty within the Holy Roman Empire.
 France regarded the encirclement by the Habsburg powers as a permanent threat, and intervened in several years, to prevent Austro-Spanish domination in Europe.
 For example, in 1609, the death of John William, Duke of Jülich-Cleves-Berg, led a succession dispute.
-When Archduke Leopold V was sent by Emperor Rudolf II to occupy Jülich in the name of the Emperor, French king Henry IV intervened to prevent the Habsburgs from gaining more influence by supporting the Protestant Union.
+When Archduke Leopold V was sent by Emperor Rudolf II to occupy Jülich in the name of the Emperor, French king Henri IV intervened to prevent the Habsburgs from gaining more influence by supporting the Protestant Union.
 France also supported the protestant Dutch Republic in their independence struggle against Habsburg Spain.

 The Thirty Years' War began in 1618 as a result of conflict between the Protestant estates in Bohemia and their Catholic monarch Ferdinand II, who was heir to Austria.
 Ferdinand II was deposed as King of Bohemia and replaced by Frederick V of the Palatinate.
 Eventually, the conflict spread from an intrastate rebellion into a full-scale war between two religious groups: the Protestant North German states (which later included Denmark and Sweden); and the Catholic powers of the Austrian and Spanish Habsburgs as well as the German Catholic League.
 France later joined the conflict, and like in the Jülich War and the 80 Years War, fought on the side of the Protestants in spite of the fact that France's national religion was Catholicism.
 This was for the political reason of attempting to prevent the Habsburgs from achieving total hegemony over the German lands.
 French minister, Cardinal Richelieu, was the architect of much of France's foreign policy during this time.